TERREMEMBER/znbase/docs/content/v2.2/secure/tls-encryption/server-certificates.md

 $ mkdir 127.0.0.1/ 127.0.0.2/ 127.0.0.3/
 ```

-You should now have three directories, named `127.0.0.1`, `127.0.0.2`, and `127.0.0.3`, representing the three nodes of your YugabyteDB cluster.
+You should now have three directories, named `127.0.0.1`, `127.0.0.2`, and `127.0.0.3`, representing the three nodes of your ZNbaseDB cluster.

 ### Create the root configuration file

-Create the file `ca.conf` in the `yugabyte-tls-config` directory with the OpenSSL CA configuration.
+Create the file `ca.conf` in the `ZNbase-tls-config` directory with the OpenSSL CA configuration.

 ```sh
 $ cat > secure-data/ca.conf